Yorkshire Junior/Youth Constitution 2017

 18.7 If a Member Club plays an over-age player then they could be expelled from the League and will be fined a minimum £100, the maximum fine being without limit and entirely at the absolute discretion of the Management Committee.

-19.1 It is the responsibility of the home side to ensure that before a game commences there is in place a " Physical Barrier" around the full perimeter of the playing area.
+19.1 It is the responsibility of the home side to ensure that before any game commences there is in place a " Physical Barrier".
+Minimum standard is a barrier down both touchlines to accommodate ALL spectators.
+Spectators are not allowed to stand outside of the physical barrier this includes behind the ingoal areas.

 19.2 The minimum standard for a "Physical Barrier" is roping off.
-Failure to provide a barrier will result in a £20 fine.
+Failure to provide a barrier will result in the game not commencing.

 19.3 The "Physical Barrier" should be such that no point is less than 600mm above the floor and no greater than 1500mm.

-20.1 A Member Club may register 4 matchday officials on the team sheet (one should be a qualified first aider) and apart from the TLM only those 4 named officials are allowed within the confines of the "Physical Barrier" at any point during the match, this includes the half time interval.
+20.1 A Member Club may register 4 matchday officials on the team sheet (one must be a qualified first aider) and apart from the TLM only those 4 named officials and players on the teamsheets are allowed within the confines of the "Physical Barrier" at any point during the match, this includes the half time interval.

-20.2 The 4 matchday officials on the team sheet within the "Physical Barrier" must wear official League yellow hi-visibility jackets.
+20.2 The 4 matchday officials on the team sheet within the "Physical Barrier" must wear official League yellow hi-visibility jackets and substitutes must cover their playing shirts.

 20.3 The 4 matchday officials on the team sheet are only allowed to patrol the touchline within 10 metres either side of the half way line (Technical Area) whilst the game is in progress.